Manage your Kubernetes deployments

 resource-group: '${{ secrets.AZURE_RESOURCE_GROUP }}'

-cluster-name: ${{ fromJson(inputs.port_context).entity.properties.Cluster }}
+cluster-name: ${{ fromJson(steps.get-workload.outputs.entity).properties.cluster }}

-- name: Restart Kubernetes deployment
+- name: Restart Kubernetes workload

 run: |